Real-Skill/sql-tasks/README.md

 ## Summary

-Primitive one-table schema with 20 sample records is provided.
+A primitive one-table schema with 20 sample records is provided.
-The table contains too specific information about dog breeds size.
+The table contains too specific information about the dog breeds' sizes.
-The task is to provide SQL view that will horizontally aggregate sizes and also convert measure units.
+The task is to provide SQL view that will horizontally aggregate sizes and also convert the measure units.

 ## Goal

-Provided `breed` table contains following breed size description columns:
+The provided `breed` table contains the following breed size description columns:

 ```
 male_height_min